harshit-jain52/ctf/GoogleCTF Beginner's Quest 2024/Simple Echo.md

 # Simple Echo

+> A simple program to echo back user input.
+What could possibly go wrong?

 1. Using GDB, look at `main` function.
 It simply takes a string as input and `printf`s it.
 Clearly a format string vulnerability.
 2. Brute force: